Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part2/GitHub-Docker-Runner-Azure-Part2.md

 RUN chown -R docker ~docker && /home/docker/actions-runner/bin/installdependencies.sh
 ```

-The next `'RUN'` instruction will create a new folder called **actions-runner** and then download and extract a specific version of the GitHub runner binaries based on the build argument `'ARG'` value passed into the container build process that sets the environment variable: **$RUNNER_VERSION** as described earlier.
-A few more additional dependencies are also installed from the extracted GitHub runner.
+The next `'RUN'` instruction will create a new folder called **actions-runner** and download and extract a specific version of the GitHub runner binaries based on the build argument `'ARG'` value passed into the container build process that sets the environment variable: **$RUNNER_VERSION** as described earlier.
+A few more additional dependencies are also installed from the extracted GitHub runner files.

 ```dockerfile
 # add over the start.sh script